CA2528357431/CLIPstyler_try2change/readme.md

 `neo_cmp_inner` is a training process with the original idea and our model `neo_cmp_outer` is a training process with styler

+count:
+a script used to count params and FLOPs

 as the used time of both groups is nearly the same(about 240s on rtx-2070 maxq), we could assume that the new model is much faster than the control group